Other Facilities & Services

 The Michel Student Center includes a television viewing room, study rooms, lounges, and the Zuckerman Atrium-a two story glassed in lounge area complete with tables and chairs-which links the Michel Student Center with Sisson Hall.

 The Michel Student Center has other exciting features including the P.O.D (a convenience store designed for the student on the go), Café Bradley featuring Topio's Pizza, Moe's, Chick-fil-A, the main dining center, and the Alumni Reunion Dining Room.
-For the student looking for entertainment, there is the Marty Theatre, which is used for feature films, lectures, and performances, pool table, the ballroom, which is used for concerts, dances and comedy shows.
+For the student looking for entertainment, there is the Marty Theatre, which is used for feature films, lectures, and performances, and the ballroom, which is used for concerts, dances and comedy shows.

 The Michel Student Center offers six meeting rooms on the lower level and three conference rooms on the upper level for student organizations to meet in or for individuals looking for a place to study.
 These rooms hold groups ranging in size from six to 64.
 The Executive Suite is a new upscale meeting room holding up to 64 people.
 The Information Area is located on the main floor and provides both campus and Peoria information.